d3vilh/raspberry-gateway/README.md

 ## Portainer

-Visit the Pi's IP address (*e.g. http://localhost:9000/ , change `localhost` to your Raspberry host ip/name*) it will ask to set new password during the first startup - don't forget it.
+Visit the Pi's IP address (*e.g. http://localhost:9000/ , change `localhost` to your Raspberry host ip/name*) it will ask to set new password during the first startup - save the password.

 ## Pi-hole